samakshgupta007/superheroes/README.md

 * It would be nice to give some attention to the UI/UX aspect.

 ## Brief
-1. Create a React app where you can see the list of superheroes that you can retrieve by calling the backend API we have provided (more details below).
+1. Create a FullStack app where you can see the list of superheroes that you can retrieve by calling the backend API we have provided (more details below).
 2. The home page should display the list of superheroes and should provide links to each superhero's own page.
 3. You should be able also to add/delete superheroes.
 4. All the pages that you are creating should be protected login protected (except the login page) meaning you can access those only if you are logged in.